devtee/batch-win-installer/readme.txt

 * ver.example - this is the version number of the software when its installed on a Windows machine.
 Typically in the Windows Registry, the software typically puts the version in the DisplayVersion subkey.
   However, some installers DON'T create the DisplayVersion subkey so for those programs, a .reg file with the DisplayVersion subkey with the proper version will have to be provided and the followup.example will import such a reg file after installation.

+* name.example = The short name of the software

+* if /i "%CPUarch%"=="AMD64" (....) - this says if Windows is running under 64 bit x86 Windows, then set the variables within ()
+* if /i "%CPUarch%"=="ARM64" (....) - this says if Windows is running under 64 bit ARM Windows, then set the variables within ()

+This allows for Batch Win Installer to support different versions of programs that could install on different versions of Windows
+(64 bit x86 Windows and/or 64 bit ARM CPUs)
  * exe.example - this is the name of the installer file when downloaded
+ * SHA256.example - this is the SHA-256 checksum of the exe.example installer.
+When downloaded or when Batch Win Installer is first run, the SHA256 checksums of the installers in the %filespath% folder are calculated and compared with the SHA256 checksums in these files.
+   If they are different, it means the file is possibly corrupted or tampered with and installation should not continue.
  * url.example - this is the direct download URL of the software ; Batch Win Installer will download the installer (via wget) and put it in the files subfolder

 * arg.example - the command line switches passed to the installer to install silently.
 * chk.example - the location of a file which proves that the software is installed.
 * regtext.example - the unique text that will allow Batch Win Installer to find the registry entry for the installed program.